brian32768/visual_studio_templates/README.md

 Make whatever changes you desire.

 I crafted my pyproj and vstemplate files lovingly by hand, you will have to update them if you go this route, or use the wizard.
+If you need to edit the vstemplate file, refer to the documentation. https://docs.microsoft.com/en-us/visualstudio/ide/template-parameters
+If you need to edit the pyproj file, well.
+Not complicated, good luck, if you find docs let me know.

 I have a bash script "install.sh" that zips and copies.